-Scanning the status and activity of each SKU will make it easier to determine the sales rate for each product and to know when more stock will need ordering, or to look for ways to get stagnant stock moving.
-Like this, your warehouse need never reach critical levels or accumulate products that aren’t profitable.
+Scanning the status and activity of each SKU will make it easier to determine the sales rate for each product and to know when more stock will need ordering, or to identify any stagnant stock.
+When implemented correctly, your warehouse can avoid reaching critical levels or accumulating products that aren’t profitable.

 Sales forecasting and catalog reinforcement

-By using company-specific barcodes for each product you can analyze the volume and progression over time of both demand and sales more efficiently, and thereby make decisions regarding sales and marketing.
+By using company-specific barcodes for each product you can analyze the volume and progression over time of both demand and sales more efficiently, and thereby make more informed decisions.

-By analyzing the costs and revenues associated with each SKU number, you can quickly identify which products are performing better or worse.
+Analyzing the costs and revenues associated with each SKU number also allows you to quickly identify which products are performing better or worse.

 Improved customer service

-Thanks to SKUs, both customer service teams and physical-store sales assistants can quickly locate each product and query.
+SKUs enable both customer service teams and employees at your physical stores to quickly locate each product and query.

 Using SKUs makes it more efficient for you to find a product, repeat a previous order, recommend similar products and compare product features.
-Thus SKU codes allows you to quickly locate the product a customer is looking for, view its current stock level and offer alternatives should the desired item be out of stock.
+For this reason SKU codes allow you to quickly locate the product a customer is looking for, view its current stock level and offer alternatives should the desired item be out of stock.

 Of course, this kind of help is just as important in brick-and-mortar stores, where sales assistants can immediately answer questions about stock without having to visit the warehouse nor trawl the shelves by hand.
 In addition, it benefits the design and layout of physical stores, as it enables you to reduce the exhibited stock to just one item per category.